jimz011/homekit-infused/README.md

 Cards:
 * [Bar-Card](https://github.com/custom-cards/bar-card) - This one is optional, as I don't use this (yet)
 * [Button-Card](https://github.com/custom-cards/button-card) - The MOST IMPORTANT card of my setup, you will need this!!
-* [Card-Modder](https://github.com/thomasloven/lovelace-card-modder) - ESSENTIAL for a lot of styling
+* [Card-Modder](https://github.com/thomasloven/lovelace-card-modder) WILL PROBABLY NO LONGER BE USED IN THE NEXT RELEASE, DO NOT USE THIS ANYMORE!
 * [Card-Tools](https://github.com/thomasloven/lovelace-card-tools) - ESSENTIAL many custom-cards depend on this, including Card-Modder
 * [Compact-Custom-Header](https://github.com/maykar/compact-custom-header) - Not essential, however one of my most favorite cards, it makes swipe navigation possible in lovelace as well as the ability to tweak the header just the way you want!
 I recommend to install this.
 * [Popup-Card](https://github.com/thomasloven/lovelace-popup-card) - ESSENTIAL this card is essential for my setup to work, without it the buttons on the front page will become useless.